arpansahu/great-chat/Readme.md

 -Implemented Chat App using Django Channels/Redis/Tortoise ORM

 1. build custom chat groups
-2. as soon as a user register in the app, a signal is fired to creat a room with every user
+2. as soon as a user register in the app, a signal is fired to create a room with every user
+3. Room is just a Django Group with two users
-3. Used simple Javascript/Django Channels/Redis to connect to Django Channels and perform these asynchronous chatting system
+4. Used simple Javascript/Django Channels/Redis to connect to Django Channels and perform these asynchronous chatting system
-4. Connected Tortoise ORM with a SQlite Database for asynchronous data
+5. Connected Tortoise ORM with a SQlite Database for asynchronous data
-5. User can delete their messages.
+6. User can delete their messages.
-6. Used Postgres for Django Models
+7. Used Postgres for Django Models

 Similarly, we can build Chat Groups